csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 and fifth losses, but won the match 20.5–18.5.
 A rematch at the 1994 world championship ended prematurely when Tinsley had to withdraw for health reasons.
 CHINOOK became the official world champion.
 Schaeffer kept on building on his database of endgames, and in 2007 “solved” checkers (Schaeffer _et al._, 2007; Schaeffer, 2008).
 This had been predicted by Richard Bellman (1965).
 In the paper that introduced the dynamic programming approach to retrograde analysis, he wrote, “In checkers, the number of possible moves in any given situation is so small that we can confidently expect a complete digital computer solution to the problem of optimal play in this game.”
 Bellman did not, however, fully appreciate the size of the checkers game tree.
 There are about 500 quadrillion positions.
 After 18 years of computation on a cluster of 50 or more machines, Jonathan Schaeffer’s team completed an endgame table for all checkers positions with 10 or fewer pieces: over 39 trillion entries.
 From there, they were able to do forward alpha–beta search to derive a policy that proves that checkers is in fact a draw with best play by both sides.
 Note that this is an application of bidirectional search (Section 3.4.6).
 Building an endgame table for all of checkers would be impractical: it would require a billion gigabytes of storage.
 Searching without any table would also be impractical: the search tree has about 847 positions, and would take thousands of years to search with today’s technology.
 Only a combination of clever search, endgame data, and a drop in the price of processors and memory could solve checkers.
 Thus, checkers joins Qubic (Patashnik, 1980), Connect Four (Allis, 1988), and Nine-Men’s Morris (Gasser, 1998) as games that have been solved by computer analysis.

-**Backgammon**, a game of chance, was analyzed mathematically by Gerolamo Cardano (1663), but only taken up for computer play in the late 1970s, first with the BKG pro- gram (Berliner, 1980b); it used a complex, manually constructed evaluation function and searched only to depth 1.
-It was the first program to defeat a human world champion at a ma- jor classic game (Berliner, 1980a).
+**Backgammon**, a game of chance, was analyzed mathematically by Gerolamo Cardano (1663), but only taken up for computer play in the late 1970s, first with the BKG program (Berliner, 1980b); it used a complex, manually constructed evaluation function and searched only to depth 1.
+It was the first program to defeat a human world champion at a major classic game (Berliner, 1980a).
 Berliner readily acknowledged that BKG was very lucky with the dice.
 Gerry Tesauro’s (1995) TD-GAMMON played consistently at world champion level.
 The BGBLITZ program was the winner of the 2008 Computer Olympiad.

 **Go** is a deterministic game, but the large branching factor makes it challeging.
 The key issues and early literature in computer Go are summarized by Bouzy and Cazenave (2001) and Müller (2002).
 Up to 1997 there were no competent Go programs.
 Now the best programs play _most_ of their moves at the master level; the only problem is that over the course of a game they usually make at least one serious blunder that allows a strong opponent to win.
 Whereas alpha–beta search reigns in most games, many recent Go programs have adopted Monte Carlo methods based on the UCT (upper confidence bounds on trees) scheme (Kocsis and Szepesvari, 2006).
 The strongest Go program as of 2009 is Gelly and Silver’s MOGO